RESEARCH STARTER

 People

-According to the US Central Intelligence Agency (CIA), an estimated 16.316 million people lived in Kinshasa as of 2023, making it one of the most densely populated and fastest-growing urban centers in Africa.
+According to the US Central Intelligence Agency (CIA) The World Factbook, an estimated 16.316 million people lived in Kinshasa as of 2023, making it one of the most densely populated and fastest-growing urban centers in Africa.
 Much of the city's population explosion has been fueled by a tide of refugees fleeing fighting in other Congolese provinces as well as in neighboring countries such as the Republic of the Congo, Angola, and Rwanda.
 Most of these refugees inhabit vast shantytowns, where poor sanitation, malnutrition, overcrowding, and lack of any public health infrastructure have created a humanitarian crisis.

 Many Kinois, as the capital's residents call themselves, speak French, but the lingua franca, widely used in business transactions and popular music lyrics, is Lingala.
 Kinshasa Lingala mixes several Bantu and other indigenous languages with borrowings from English, Portuguese, and especially French.